Last Summer (2021) Review – Seaside Teenage Love in Turkish Drama Film

 Not the most original, but the Turkish seaside town adds to the drama of Last Summer.

-An understated Turkish romantic drama that focuses on the feeling a teenager has as they come to age.
+An understated Turkish romantic drama that focuses on the feelings a teenager has as they come to age.
 It’s a neat little story that follows the lead character, Deniz (played by Enver Ceylan), as he tries to have sex whilst spending the summer with his family in their vacation home.
-He meets a girl that he likes, called Asli (played by Ece Çesmioglu), but of course, not everything is smooth sailing like all teen dramas.
+He meets a girl that he likes, Asli (played by Ece Çesmioglu), but of course, not everything is smooth sailing like all teen dramas.

 Anyone seeking a coming-of-age film will find that Last Summer fits the bill.
 Like most teenage-themed films, it has lots of cringe-worthy actions from the characters.
 But of course, what teenager isn’t awkward?
 If anything, this makes Netflix’s Last Summer true to life.